-The Nouvelle Vague produced some of the most important artists in modern film-making and marks for some the definition between silent cinema, the Hollywood golden age of the 30s, 40s and 50s and then our contemporary era much in the same way that the Renaissance signified the end of the Dark Ages.
-Among a sea of famous names of varying skill like Jacques Rivette, Jean-Luc Goddard, Francois Truffaut, Claude Chabrol, Agnes Varda, Jacques Demy and Eric Rohmer– there lies Alain Resnais.
+The Nouvelle Vague produced some of the most important artists in modern film-making and marks for some the definition between silent cinema, the Hollywood golden age of the 30s, 40s, and 50s, and then our contemporary era much in the same way that the Renaissance signified the end of the Dark Ages.
+Among a sea of famous names of varying skill like Jacques Rivette, Jean-Luc Goddard, Francois Truffaut, Claude Chabrol, Agnes Varda, Jacques Demy, and Eric Rohmer– there lies Alain Resnais.
 Arguably the finest mind working within the movement, he released a string of fantastically inventive works throughout the 1960s and has continued to reach dizzying heights along a continuous career spanning decades.
-Editing ruled the nebulous creative consciousness that drifted along with the French New Wave and it is in Resnais’ work that the form reaches its shining pinnacle.
+Editing ruled the nebulous creative consciousness that drifted along with the French New Wave, and it is in Resnais’ work that the form reaches its shining pinnacle.
 Here is why.

 Montage

 Resnais’ work strikes with a ferocious sense of immediacy that works in tandem with his direction of actors and softens into poetry.
 The man’s work always feels like it’s taking place in real time because he rarely ever slows down, scarcely allowing for gaps in momentum and filling transitions in setting or time of day with little flourishes that maintain the rhythm of his work.
-Hiroshima mon amour, for example, makes use of succinct cuts between settlings that are cushioned by swift cuts away from the story to unrelated montage which sets the scene for the next sequence.
+Hiroshima mon amour, for example, makes use of succinct cuts between settings that are cushioned by swift cuts away from the story to an unrelated montage, which sets the scene for the next sequence.
 Paradoxically, striking in so firmly allows the audience to take grip as well as intercept the understanding that what they are being shown is vital to the progression of the movie.

 Another thing that aids in the power of his editing is a passive directorial voice.
 Resnais often stays at a neutral shooting angle, never venturing in too close or far away and only reserving such extremities for important points in his pieces.
 Notice, for example, the distinctly uniform visual language of Hiroshima mon amour.
-For such a visually adventurous work, the camera often maintains a steady and similar distance from anything that is going on.
-Resnais does not force judgement, but instead offers that power to his audience.
+For such visually adventurous work, the camera often maintains a steady and similar distance from anything that is going on.
+Resnais does not force judgment but instead offers that power to his audience.

 As a result, he is able to make blistering displays of artistic technique tolerable- even profound.
-The unbearable horror of the holocaust is shed in a new light with Night & Fog, his 1955 documentary in which bleakly beautiful colourised shots of modern-day Auschwitz are intercut with harrowing stock footage of the process inside the camp during WWII.
+The unbearable horror of the holocaust is shed in a new light with Night & Fog, his 1955 documentary in which bleakly beautiful colourized shots of modern-day Auschwitz are intercut with harrowing stock footage of the process inside the camp during WWII.
 This volcanic juxtaposition is never overwhelming, however, due to that same passive cinematic eye in the sky.
-It doesn’t tell us how to look, just what to look at- and it is this neutrality that places Resnais in the same magical category as Victor Erice.
+It doesn’t tell us how to look, just what to look at, and it is this neutrality that places Resnais in the same magical category as Victor Erice.

 Memory

-The difference being, of course, that Erice’s work is incredibly difficult to spot the style in- whereas Resnais is his style.
+The difference is, of course, that Erice’s work is incredibly difficult to spot the style in, whereas Resnais is his style.
 Jarring jump cuts, kaleidoscopic editing speed and constant deference from the path of the story in order to look back mark his body of work as wholly unique among cinematic canon.
 Even if you don’t enjoy Resnais, his boldness is undebatable- and that is primarily because the memory and thought of his characters outweigh the script he has written them into.

-Rather than being ruled by an obsession with progression that has killed many a modern fare, Resnais’ reflexive take on time and memory allows us to learn deep truths about his characters- endearing us to them and fleshing out their situation with an added impact the manufactured efficiently of some films simply can’t match.
+Rather than being ruled by an obsession with a progression that has killed many a modern fare, Resnais’ reflexive take on time and memory allows us to learn deep truths about his characters- endearing us to them and fleshing out their situation with an added impact the manufactured efficiently of some films simply can’t match.
 Great examples of how he plays with memory and its control come from Muriel of 1963, in which the main character’s repression of her past actually stunts the story- but in turn proves fascinating as you wonder what is holding back the natural flow of the movie.
 In 1968’s Je T’aime Je T’aime, some kind of spiritual successor to Chris Marker’s masterpiece La Jetee, the main character actively wrestles control of the time travel plot away from the powers that be to be with his loved one.
 With adept writing, memory and character backstory isn’t just a necessary evil to pad out a banal story- but an essential and creative facet of the narrative that can elevate stories with the right handling.

 Feeling